BlockchangeEU/badgr-server/README.md

 * running `factomd` and `factom-walletd` instances
 * an entry credit address to fund Factom Entries
     * To create a new address using the `factom-cli` see https://docs.factom.com/cli#newecaddress
+    * If you create this address using `factom-cli` it will keep the private address within the `factom-walletd`, the public address should go in the configuration as seen below.
 * a 32 byte private seed for producing digital signatures using the Ed25519 algorithm.
     * For testing, an easy way to do this is by going to https://www.random.org/bytes/, and generating a hex encoded 32 random bytes.
 * Factom Chain Id where entries can be committed